Skip to main content

 Threadworms infect the gut and lay eggs around the anus which causes itchiness.
-Threadworms are common but are not usually serious.
+Threadworms are common but do not cause severe problems.
 Treatment usually includes medication plus hygiene measures.

 Medication kills the worms but not their eggs, which can survive for two weeks.
 Therefore, strict hygiene measures are advised for two weeks after taking medication, in order to prevent the swallowing of eggs which may cause a new infection.